-Customize an Agent with Agentforce DX
+Customize an Agent Built With Agentforce DX

 This table lists the various customizations you can make to your agent, the best tool to use, and where to get more information.

-Customization | Best Tool | More Information |
+Customization Task | Best Tool | Related Documentation |

 ---|---|---|

-Add an action from the action library to an existing topic. | Agent Builder. | |
+Add a standard action from the reference library to an existing topic. | Use Agentforce Builder. | |

-Create a custom action based on an Apex class, and add it to an existing topic. | VS Code, with Agentforce for Developers to help you code the Apex class.
-Agent Builder to add it to a topic. | |
+Create a custom action based on an Apex class, and then add it to an existing topic. | To help you code the Apex class, use VS Code with Agentforce for Developers.
+To add it to a topic, use Agentforce Builder. | |

-Create a custom action based on an autolaunched flow, and then add it to an existing topic. | Flow Builder to create the flow.
-Agent Builder to add it to a topic. | |
+Create a custom action based on an autolaunched flow, and then add it to an existing topic. | To create the flow, use Flow Builder.
+To add it to a topic, use Agentforce Builder. | |

-Create a custom action based on a prompt template, and then add it to an existing topic. | Prompt Builder to create the prompt template.
-Agent Builder to add it to a topic. | |
+Create a custom action based on a prompt template, and then add it to an existing topic. | To create the prompt template, use Prompt Builder.
+To add it to a topic, use Agentforce Builder. | |

-Create a custom action based on an external service and then add it to an existing topic. | Setup in your org to create the external service.
-Agent Builder to add it to a topic. | |
+Create a custom action based on an external service and then add it to an existing topic. | To create the external service, use Setup in your org.
+To add it to a topic, use Agentforce Builder. | |

-Add a topic from the asset library to your agent. | Agent Builder. | |
+Add a topic from the asset library to your agent. | Use Agentforce Builder. | |

-Create a custom topic and add it to your agent. | Agent Builder | Create a Custom Topic |
+Create a custom topic and add it to your agent. | Use Agentforce Builder. | |

 Update the agent settings. |